-The following factors were considered in preparing the City's budget for the 2024 fiscal year.
+The following factors were considered in preparing the City's budget for the 2025 fiscal year.

-- Economy Impact The City has been fortunate to have attracted new commercial activity which has fueled an increase in total revenue, and we have been able to build up a strong financial position since our incorporation.
-However, many of our revenue streams are dependent on the local economy, and if the Federal Reserve's plan to fight inflation causes a recession, it is reasonable to anticipate a slowdown in new development and consumer spending causing a reduction in some revenue streams, especially Building Permit Fees and Occupational Taxes.
-With that in mind, the FY2024 Budget projects essentially the same amount of operating revenues compared to the FY2023 Amended Budget. - Appropriated Fund Balance The Mayor and Council approved the use of \$4.0 million in fund balance to complete several one-time projects, including enhancements to the Town Green, equipment to outfit the newly created City Marshal Department, and the purchase of additional right-of-way buffer. - Cost of Government The operating millage rate of 1 mill is statutorily set and cannot be changed without a referendum.
-At this time, the City has chosen not to charge this millage rate and as part of the financial strategic plan, the government is committed to franchise and business taxes to facilitate the provision of city services. - Infrastructure Improvements The City provided substantial capital funding to continue the work started in prior years to begin to address a significant backlog of existing infrastructure deficiencies.
+- Economy Impact The City has been fortunate to have attracted new commercial activity, and we have been able to build up a strong financial position since our incorporation.
+However, many of our revenue streams are dependent on the local economy, and if we enter into a recession, it is reasonable to anticipate a slowdown in new development and consumer spending causing a reduction in some revenue streams, especially Building Permit Fees and Occupational Taxes.
+With that in mind, General Fund revenues were budgeted very conservatively.
+Once appropriated fund balance and capital lease revenues are removed, the FY25 Budget is \$672,190 less than the FY24 Amended Budget. - Appropriated Fund Balance The Mayor and Council approved the use of \$1.8 million in fund balance to complete one-time projects, including enhancements to the Town Green and the purchase of additional right-of-way buffer. - Cost of Government The operating millage rate of 1 mill is statutorily set and cannot be changed without a referendum.
+Currently, the City has chosen not to charge this millage rate and as part of the financial strategic plan, the government is committed to franchise and business taxes to facilitate the provision of city services. - Infrastructure Improvements The City provided substantial capital funding to continue the work started in prior years to begin to address a significant backlog of existing infrastructure deficiencies.
 Funding was allocated for a repaving program, intersection improvements, buildings, machinery and equipment, roadways, sidewalks, equipment, and signs.